taylor-abbas/CF-Scraper/README.md

 * Ajax used to asynchronously call the API views created using Django-Rest Framework
 * beautifulsoup4 for scraping codeforces.com
 * chart.js for generating the graphs/charts

+## Future Work:

+* Add more data regarding problems and topics
+* Use the submissions data to predict topics that need more work
+* Add data regarding other platforms to further improve our predictions